The Locker Key

 “A videotaped deposition.”

-Riley almost spits his coffee all over the window.
-He starts to laugh so heartily it makes him cough.
-He collects himself and looks over at Mick.
-He starts to laugh again.
+Riley almost spit his coffee all over the window.
+He started to laugh so heartily it made him cough.
+He collected himself and looked over at Mick.
+He started to laugh again.

 “You always did have balls of steel.”